 Additionally, an SLV can aggregate demand from a number of MLV or end buyer partners, allocating work in a manner that avoids the “feast or famine” approach that their customers might individually experience on their own.

 Similarly, starting with language expertise itself, an SLV can develop “core competencies” around language technologies, language asset management, translator training, etc. that provide often overlooked value to MLV or end buyer customers.
-And the power of partnership encourages both sides to invest in deep integration at the process and technology level that can reduce end-to-end costs without jeopardizing value.
+And the power of partnership encourages both sides to invest in deep integration at the process and technology level that can reduce end-to-end costs without jeopardising value.

 What could go wrong with this approach?
 There are certainly pitfalls to be avoided, but investing in partnerships built around mutual trust and complementary core competencies is likely to generate compound “dividends” over time.